 Low-impact travel begins with restraint

-TVPalm states that it keeps every group to a maximum of eight guests, stays on designated trails where possible, and adjusts routes seasonally to avoid overuse of sensitive areas.
+We keep every group to a maximum of eight guests, stay on designated trails where possible, and adjust our routes seasonally to avoid overusing sensitive areas.
 This restraint is not only good for the forest.
 It also gives guests a quieter, deeper, and more respectful experience of the landscape.

 No disturbance, no manipulation